thomasgohard/git-cheat-sheet/README.md

 	git push origin {the-branch-you-are-working-on}

 This command is called *pushing your changes*.
 It takes all the changes you committed using *committing a change* and records them on GitHub for the world to see.

+## Clean up when you're done

+	git branch -D {the-branch-you-no-longer-need}

+	git push origin --delete {the-branch-you-no-longer-need}

+These commands are part of what is called *cleaning up*.
+The first one deletes your branch locally, the second one deletes your branch on GitHub.

+Make sure you really are done with your branch before deleting it though.